markhallen/CMUtilities/README.md

 2. Invoke the Set-LimitingCollection funtion and paste the console folder path and the target limiting collection name

-`Set-LimitingCollection -Path "\Software Library\Overview\Application Management\Applications" -LimitingCollectionName "Windows desktops"`
+`Set-LimitingCollection -Path "\Assets and Compliance\Overview\Device Collections\Applications" -LimitingCollectionName "Windows desktops"`

 ### Syntax